Reimagine Biomedical Research for a Healthier Future Essay Challenge

 No single criterion outweighs another; all are important.

-The overall winner, and honorable mentions, will then be selected from this shortlist by the panel of judges, including:
+The overall winner, and honorable mentions, will then be selected from this shortlist by Stage Two Reviewers, including:

 ● Maryrose Franko, Executive Director, Health Research Alliance